 Plugin URI: https://www.qualityunit.com/liveagent

-Description: Example 3 - How to authenticate subscriber from Wordpress into LiveAgent (on the same domain) as registered visitor
+Description: Example - How to authenticate subscribers from Wordpress into LiveAgent (on the same domain) as registered visitors

 Author: QualityUnit